 The people that live on and around Brighton Road in Scarborough, it would seem, eat and drink very well.
 Among the establishments that call the area home: buzzing patisserie Harvest Boulangerie, boutique butcher Jeremy’s on Brighton, and Brighton Road Food Market, a well-stocked health food store.
 (And that’s before you consider the newly opened Scandinavian-themed small bar Skol is around the corner).

-With last week’s opening of Stone Jetty, locals have even more reason to love their ‘hood.
+With December's opening of Stone Jetty, locals have even more reason to love their ‘hood.

 Moving into the old Sweetlips site, Stone Jetty is the kind of boutique fish shop every suburb would like to call its own.
 The Younger family, the business’s owners, are a long-time crayfish and wet-line fishing family that grew up in the Abrolhos Islands.
 (The shop is named after the stone jetty on Big Rat Island, the island that the Youngers lived on).
 Tom Younger and his father Jimmy Younger are hands-on in the business’s day-to-day, Jimmy’s wife Bronte Younger is responsible for the space’s crisp, nautical look, and daughter Hannah Arnold looks after the store’s social media.
 The Youngers grew up eating West Australian seafood their whole lives and want to get more people doing the same.